Squibs/freeCodeCamp/2. JavaScript Algorithms and Data Structures/Legacy Algorithm Files and Notes/Notes/Intermediate Algorithm Scripting Notes - OLD.md

   })}\n`);
 ```

 fI was trying to figure out how to compare a value to `Boolean`.
-The reason being, in the <em>basic algorithm challenges</em> specificaly <strong>Falsy Bouncer</strong>.
+The reason being, in the <em>basic algorithm challenges</em> specifically <strong>Falsy Bouncer</strong>.
 From the beginning I knew that particular algorithm would have the answer for this one.
 I spent a while trying to do something such as `return value[pre] === Boolean` in the above example.
 It wasn't working, while I thought it would as in <strong>Falsy Bouncer</strong>.
 I also tried `return typeof (value[pre]) === 'boolean'` as I thought that could work for telling if a value was falsy/truthy or not.
 In the end I learned about `!!` (not not).

 I already knew about `!` (not), which I have used several times before; but then while searching for the opposite of `!` I found `!!`.
 This allowed me to test just `!!value[pre]` and return `true` or `false` correctly for this challenge.
 While `!value[pre]` would return the opposite of what I wanted to return.